601:794. CIVIL PRACTICE CLINIC (4) S

 Exclusions: No cross-registration with Externship without permission of instructor.

-Special Note: Course meets in a two-hour block twice a week.
-Students must be available at times other than the scheduled class hours to accommodate court appearances and to meet with clients, classmates, and the instructors.
+Special Note: In addition to the scheduled class meetings, students must be available at times other than the scheduled class hours to accommodate court appearances, meetings with clients, classmates, and supervising attorney.
 Meetings may be arranged at the student's convenience, but some scheduling flexibility is required.